Athlete’s Foot Treatments

 - About 20% of people will have at least one case of athlete’s foot in their lives.

-- Foot fungus is relatively easy to cure with our Athlete’s Foot Treatments.
+- Foot fungus is relatively easy to cure by a Foot Doctor near me with our Athlete’s Foot Treatments.
 Topical antifungal medicine such as powders and creams readily cure athletes foot.

-- Although it’s popularly known as athlete’s foot, plenty of non-athletes become infected as well.
+- Although we know it popularly as athlete’s foot, it infects plenty of non-athletes as well.

 - Many people with athletes foot also get fungus toenails.

-As mentioned, athletes foot is usually managed with over the counter antifungal preparations.
-If these aren’t sufficient however, Lamisil is effective in almost 100% of tinea pedis cases.
+As mentioned, we manage athletes foot usually with over the counter antifungal preparations.
+If these aren’t sufficient however, Lamisil is effective in almost 100% of tinea pedis cases, which is prescribe by a Podiatrist near me.

-Q: After I finish my treatment is it possible to get infected again?
+Q: After I finish my treatment is it possible for the fungus to infect the skin again?

 A. It’s possible, but you can lower your chances by practicing good foot hygiene (see below).
 Lamisil also provides a window of protection for up to 3 months after you’ve finished treatment.